Woife5/DPP-documentation/bes_air/bes_air.md

 Used materials:

--   2x hair dryer (from Willhaben and ASZ Hagenberg)
+-   3x hair dryer (from Willhaben and ASZ Hagenberg)
--   2x 18.5V batteries
+-   18.5V batteries
--   USB powerbank
 -   step-down converter
 -   relay
--   amplifier
+-   amplifier (Sanwu TDA7498)
--   speaker
+-   speaker (Visaton FR7)
--   ESP32 plus sound-module
+-   Feather ESP32 plus sound-module FeatherWing
 -   accelerometer
+-   LED ring
+-   LED strip
--   plastic pipe
+-   2x PVC pipe
--   a **LOT** of tape
+-   a **LOT** of tape, glue and 3D printing filament

 Besides the "standard" tools present in an electronic lab, we used a 3D printer to print enclosures for the batteries and a nozzle for the broom.